kubernetes-sigs/external-dns/docs/tutorials/azure.md

 Azure commands and assumes that the Kubernetes cluster was created via Azure Container Services and `kubectl` commands are being run on an orchestration node.

+## Supported Record types

+Note: Not all record types, which are available in Azure DNS, are currently implemented in external-dns.

+Only the following types are currently supported:

+- A
+- CNAME
+- TXT
+- NS

 ## Creating an Azure DNS zone

 The Azure provider for ExternalDNS will find suitable zones for domains it manages; it will not automatically create zones.